zivoznovich/thesis-slides/slides.md

 <!-- slide -->
-# On Deterministically Finding an Element of High Order Modulo a Composite
+# OOn Deterministically Finding an Element of High Order Modulo a Composite
 **Ziv Oznovich** and **Ben Lee Volk**
 Reichman University